jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It's philosophy that makes strangers form communities.
 Like Nationalism did for Revolutionary France, or Communism did for the Soviet Union.

-Think of the American Founding Fathers who got millions of strangers to form a new country.
-It was the philosophy inside the many pamphlets, the Declaration of Independence, and especially the US Consitution that made people spread throughout 13 states realize the big picture.
-To all prosper, they needed to become Americans who believed in "Life, Liberty, and the Pursuit of Happiness".
+Think of the American Founding Fathers.
+They didn't simply force 13 colonies to make a new country.
+It was philosophy written in many pamphlets, books, newspapers, the Declaration of Independence, and especially the US Consitution that made strangers realize the big picture.
+To all prosper, they needed to become Americans who believed in "We the People of the United States...".

+Philosophy is how America formed it's new political community.
+And this player god has been playing the game of civilization every since.

-So, what the heck are good political decisions today?
-Who are the good guys?
+So, for those of us inside the America, Canada, or any other Western Civilization country, what the heck are good political decisions today?
+Whos should we listen to when trying to figure out which way to steer our politics?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?